sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-01/fiori-ios-scpms-teched18-01.md

 > If you have already configured the SAP Cloud Platform SDK for iOS Assistant, you can **skip this step** and proceed with "Step 2 - Run the SAP Cloud Platform SDK for iOS Assistant".

-This step provides simplified steps to configure the SAP Cloud Platform SDK for iOS Assistant application using the SAP Cloud Platform mobile service for development and operations cockpit.
+This step provides simplified steps to configure the SAP Cloud Platform SDK for iOS Assistant application using the SAP Cloud Platform Mobile Services cockpit.

 Log on to your SAP Cloud Platform trial account at [https://account.hanatrial.ondemand.com/](https://account.hanatrial.ondemand.com/) and once logged in, navigate to **Services**.
 Scroll down to **Mobile Services** and click on the **Development & Operations** tile.
-In the **Development & Operations - Overview** page, click the **Go to Service** link to open a new window to **SAP Cloud Platform mobile service for development and operations**.
+In the **Development & Operations - Overview** page, click the **Go to Service** link to open a new window to **SAP Cloud Platform Mobile Services**.

 > Alternatively, you can go directly to `https://hcpmsadmin-<your_user_id>trial.dispatcher.hanatrial.ondemand.com/`

 ![SCPms landing page](fiori-ios-scpms-create-app-teched18-part1-01.png)

-Once you're logged in to **SAP Cloud Platform mobile service for development and operations**, click the **Important Links** tab in the lower left bottom.
+Once you're logged in to **SAP Cloud Platform Mobile Services**, click the **Important Links** tab in the lower left bottom.
 The **Important Links** section opens.

 Locate the tile **SAP Cloud Platform SDK for iOS Assistant** and click the **Importing URLs directly into Assistant** link: